 After the committee is appointed, the oral examination takes place.
-A masters student is not required to be registered to take the oral examination.
-The chair obtains the Thesis/Dissertation Approval form from the departmental contact in the Graduate Student Services Office prior to the examination and returns it immediately after the examination.
-All appointed committee members' signatures are required on the Thesis/Dissertation Approval form; signatories must sign for themselves.
+The student brings the Master's Thesis/Dissertation Approval (TDA) Form to the examination and the chair returns it to the Graduate Student Services Office immediately after the examination.
+All appointed committee members' signatures are required on the Master's Thesis TDA Form.
+Signatories must sign for themselves.
 Committee members have the right to review the final copy of the thesis before signing.